 Berkshire County Council Homes

-Children's establishments run by Berkshire County Council.
+Composite list of children's establishments run (at some time in their history) by Berkshire County Council.

 - 19-20 Fettiplace Road, Marcham, Abingdon

 - Easthampstead Union / Berkshire Council Cottage Home, 76 Binfield Road, Bracknell*

 - St Anthony's Hostel for Boys, 76 Binfield Road, Bracknell

 - Cressex Lodge Hostel for Girls, Terrace Road, Binfield, Bracknell

 - Windsor Union Cottage Home (Girls), Ashdene,St Jude's Road, Englefield Green*